4/14/25

 The man’s starting to wonder.

-Mike is fictional.
+Mick is fictional.
 But his story?
 It’s everywhere.